mousemke/flounder/README.md

 + `clickByValue( value, multiple )` sets the item with the passed value as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event

-+ `deselectAll()` deselects all data.
++ `deselectAll( silent )` deselects all data.
 Fires one change event when done deselecting all.  while `silent` = true, this event will be suppressed

 + `destroy()` removes event listeners, then flounder.  this will return the element to it's original state